inkdropapp/docs-old/src/pages/faq.md

 You can delete your account from [here](https://my.inkdrop.app/account/delete).
 You data including personal information will be deleted immediately and permanently.

-If you wish to delete your account but you forgot your password, please contact us from your registered email.
+If you wish to delete your account but you forgot your password, you can delete it by receiving a link via email from [here](https://my.inkdrop.app/forgot-password).

 ## Can I deactivate my account without deleting data?